-The estrogenic effect of marigold helps women balance the menstrual cycle, reduce discharge, candida, protect the uterus, relieve the symptoms of menopause and soothe breast pain and mastitis in breastfeeding women.
-It is great in dermatology: it soothes skin inflammations, hives, eczema, psoriasis, seborrhoea, herpes, baby rash, ulcers, it moisturises the skin and prevents dandruff, relieves itching from insect bites, prevents infections and pressure sores in bed-ridden patients, protects burnt skin and helps its healing, and is also beneficial for mucous membranes and in gingivitis.
+- it is great in dermatology: it soothes skin inflammation, hives, eczema, psoriasis, seborrhoea, herpes, baby rash, ulcers, fungal infections, it moisturises the skin and prevents dandruff, relieves itching from insect bites, prevents infections and pressure sores in bed-ridden patients, protects burnt skin and helps its healing, and is also beneficial for mucous membranes and in gingivitis;

 - it has extremely regenerative properties and is proven to soothe inflammation and speed up wound healing;

 - it occupies a special place in cosmetics: it prevents and heals acne, tightens, softens and nourishes the skin, both face and body; it rejuvenates, reduces the appearance of wrinkles, closes enlarged pores, protects from the sun, removes age spots and pigmentation;